Paramiru/BDL/README.md

 5. The game is resetted and can be played again.

 All the implementation details can be found in the <a href="https://github.com/Paramiru/MatchingPennies/blob/main/Matching%20Pennies%20details.pdf">coursework-document.pdf</a>

+## BDL Token
+This folder contains the api for defining an ERC-20 token which can be bought, transferred and sold.

+## Chess Game